aniketpatidar/articles/cly22hkgm00000amhhrzqfva1.md

 You might be wondering why he scores better than you, though both of you are putting a lot of effort into learning?

-The reason for his success is because he has understood the topic to a level, where he could teach it to others.That’s the level of understanding you need.
+The reason for his success is because he has understood the topic to a level, where he could teach it to others.
+That’s the level of understanding you need.

 How can I learn to get to that level in programming?